AI-Driven Persona

 • Distinct, memorable, and internally consistent

-• Better aligned with empathy-driven UX practices
+• Better aligned with empathy-driven UX research practices

 • Validated that prompt structure directly influences perceived human realism

-While not client-facing, this work demonstrated a transferable system applicable to:
+While not client-facing, this work demonstrated a transferable system applicable to: UX research and discovery, Product strategy validation, Early-stage concept testing, and AI-assisted DesignOps workflows

 Why This Matters